AdobeXD/plugin-samples/reference/ui/panels/index.md

 ## Handling Selection Change

-As you can see in the example above, every time the user's `selection` changes, your third (optional) lifecycle method `update` will trigger.
+As you can see in the example above, every time the user's `selection` changes, your (optional) lifecycle method `update` will trigger.
 You will have access to both `selection` and `root` as parameters in the function.
 This means that your panel can display dynamic content based on what user has selected in the document.

-{% tabs sample="Sample", html="HTML", js="JS", react="React" %}
+{% tabs sample="Sample", html="HTML", js="JS" %}

 {% content "sample" %}